 Submit a planning application, forms and fees

-It should be noted that the new Community Infrastructure Levy (CIL) will be introduced as from 25 June 2018 and will be payable on relevant planning permissions granted from this date.
+It should be noted that the new Community Infrastructure Levy (CIL) came into effect from 25 June 2018 and will be payable on relevant planning permissions granted from this date.
 Please visit the CIL pages for further information.

 Applications may only be submitted to Basingstoke and Deane Borough Council online through the Planning Portal or on the National 1APP paper forms at the bottom of this page.

 All applications must comply with the information and document requirements as set out in the National Requirements checklist and the Local Requirements checklist for any given application type.

 - Submit an application online

 The Planning Portal provides guidance and information about making planning applications.
 You can submit an application online using the Portal, complete the forms, attach the drawings and pay for the application fee with a card.
 Please contact the Planning Portal helpline - 0333 323 4589 - if you have problems submitting an application through the Portal.
 Alternatively, you can pay by card through our Customer Service Centre on 01256 844844 or by sending a cheque to us.

 It is also possible to produce and pay for a site location plan online from a licensed Ordnance Survey supplier.

 Please note: no individual file can be bigger than 10MB and the maximum size for all attachments within an individual application is 20MB.
 Format for files should be either:

 Please note that A3 size plans are preferable as this helps the public and consultees to view the plans online.
 We are unable to accept plans larger than A1 size.

 The documents below set out the fees required when making a planning application or consent, or you can use the Planning Portal fee calculator.
 Fees are set by central government and deals with the processing of the application.
 The fee is non-refundable once the application has been registered.